Koha backup is not only a technical task. It is the safety plan for your library system.

 Common Koha Backup and Restore Errors

-This happens when a user runs the schema upgrade command with the database name instead of the Koha instance name.
+This happens when a user runs a Koha command with the database name instead of the Koha instance name.

 Incorrect: